-In keeping with APHRC's reputation of cutting-edge research and policy advice, the Synergy Unit is looking to strengthen In January 2024, a team of new managers and officers joined the translation of research evidence into more practical, the Synergy Unit, with more expected as the year unfolds. actionable information for use by policymakers, decision-These new hands are undoubtedly a welcome addition to makers, practitioners, and other stakeholders involved in the Center's efforts, going into the future, to consolidate its the African research-to-evidence and evidence-to-action impact and footprint across Africa. ecosystems.
-The Synergy Unit's communications and This restructuring of the Synergy Unit and the significant policy teams will enhance their collaboration with research investments in building a formidable team signifies that teams to ensure that the Center's research evidence is the PEC function at the Center has come of age, and we are well-presented and more strategically packaged for use by indeed ready for take-off.
-Watch this space! relevant stakeholders within the African policy and decisionmaking spheres.
+In keeping with APHRC's reputation of cutting-edge research and policy advice, the Synergy Unit is looking to strengthen the translation of research evidence into more practical, actionable information for use by policymakers, decisionmakers, practitioners, and other stakeholders involved in the African research-to-evidence and evidence-to-action ecosystems.
+The Synergy Unit's communications and policy teams will enhance their collaboration with research teams to ensure that the Center's research evidence is well-presented and more strategically packaged for use by relevant stakeholders within the African policy and decisionmaking spheres.